Dean: Beth E. Foley

 Admission Requirements to Teacher Education

 Students wishing to enter the Teacher Education Program at Utah State University must formally apply for admission and be approved by the Office of the Associate Dean for Graduation, Educator Licensing, and Accreditation as well as by the department where the teaching major is being offered.
-All applicants are required to pass a criminal background check, submit a record of their ACT scores, pass the Teacher Education Writing Exam, and have a 3.0 overall GPA upon admission and maintain a 3.00 overall GPA throughout the program.
+All applicants are required to pass a criminal background check, have a 3.0 overall GPA upon admission, meet minimum course grades throughout the program and exit with a 3.00 overall GPA.
 Individual departments may also have additional admission requirements.
 Students are not permitted to enroll in the teacher education professional core classes prior to being admitted to the Teacher Education Program.

 Detailed information about admission to the Teacher Education Program should be obtained from a departmental advisor or from the Office of the Associate Dean for Graduation, Educator Licensing, and Accreditation.